w3c/IFT/IFT-Explainer.md

 These would be downloaded and applied on demand, as content is encountered that needs them.

-This avoids the rendering breakage often encountered with  _shaping languages_ such as Arabic and Indic languages, when multiple static subsets are used together.
+This avoids the rendering breakage often encountered with  _complex writing script languages_ such as Arabic and Indic languages, when multiple static subsets are used together.